 The School's policy is to apply expenditures against nonspendable fund balance, restricted fund balance, committed fund balance, assigned fund balance, and unassigned fund balance at the end of the fiscal year.
 First, nonspendable fund balances are determined.
 Then restricted fund balances for specific purposes are determined (not including nonspendable amounts).
 Any remaining fund balance amounts for the non-general funds are to be classified as restricted fund balance.
-It is possible for the non-general funds to be classified as restricted fund balance when nonspendable amounts plus the amount of restricted fund balances for specific purposes exceed the positive fund balance for non-general fund.
+It is possible for the non-general funds to be classified as restricted fund balance.
+It is possible for the non-general funds to have negative unassigned fund balance when nonspendable amounts plus the amount of restricted fund balances for specific purposes exceed the positive fund balance for non-general fund.